-The samurai were one of the four social classes in Japanese society.
-They were highly trained soldiers that were skilled in the use of both bows and swords.
+The samurai constituted one of the four social classes within Japanese society.

-The samurai first appeared in 10th century AD in the Heian Period.
-A new system of military service had created private armies who were paid for by local warlords, known as ‘daimyo’.
+A new system of military service had created private armies who were paid for by local warlords, known as daimyo.

-The original meaning of the word ‘samurai’ came from the verb "saburau," which meant ‘to serve’.
+The original meaning of the word ‘samurai’ came from the verb saburau, which meant ‘to serve’.

+Theoretically, the samurai existed to serve the Japanese emperor.
 However, in reality, they served an individual daimyo who was willing to pay for their help.

 Samurai were often housed in their lord's castle or in their own residences, not typically in specialized military barracks.